 The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-As of December 31, 2022 and 2021, all amounts recorded as cash and cash equivalents consist of money market funds and are stated at fair value.
+As of December 31, 2023, all amounts recorded as cash and cash equivalents consist of cash, money market funds, corporate debt securities and U.S. Treasury securities and are stated at fair value.
+As of December 31, 2022, all amounts recorded as cash and cash equivalents consist of cash and money market funds and are stated at fair value.

-Restricted cash as of December 31, 2022 and 2021 represents cash held by a financial institution as security for a letter of credit issued to the lessor for one of the Company's operating leases and is classified as noncurrent.
+Restricted cash as of December 31, 2023 and 2022 represents cash held by a financial institution as security for a letter of credit issued to the lessor for one of the Company's operating leases and is classified as noncurrent.